nest/nest-simulator/doc/htmldoc/hpc/slurm_script.rst

 ::

-   #SBATCH --ntasks-per-node=1
+   #SBATCH --ntasks-per-node=2

    #SBATCH --cpus-per-task=64

-In this example, we are assuming there are 64 cores in a node.
-We are using 1 MPI process (``ntasks-per-node``) and 64 threads
+In this example, we are assuming there are 128 cores in a node.
+We are using 2 MPI processes (``ntasks-per-node``) and 64 threads
 (``cpus-per-task``).
-We can increase the ``ntasks-per-node`` to 2, but then we would need to decrease the ``cpus-per-task`` to 32 (because we want the total to be 64).
+We can increase the ``ntasks-per-node`` to 4, but then we would want to decrease the ``cpus-per-task`` to 32 (because we want the total to be 128).

-When using more thant 1 MPI process, *if possible* on the system you are using, we recommend using ``mpirun`` explicity.
-It should ensure each process represents a subset of your entire script.
-For example, if you have 4 processes (``ntasks-per-node = 4``) and use ``mpirun -n 4``, your script, ``my_nest_simulation.py``, will be divided up into the 4 processes.
+This ensures we are fully utilizing the resources.

 |